SAP-samples/teched2025-AD162/README.md

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
 Otherwise, you may request support via the [Issues](../../issues) tab.

 ## License
-Copyright (c) 2024 SAP SE or an SAP affiliate company.
+Copyright (c) 2025-2026 SAP SE or an SAP affiliate company and abap-platform-rap### contributors.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file; you may not use any file of this project except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the LICENSE for the specific language governing permissions and limitations under the License.